-Within this guide, we will cover the basics of how to become a HR manager, what key HR skills you will need, the qualifications you could gain, and more.
-Here’s what you need to know before you dip your toes into the water.
+Within this guide, we will cover the basics of how to become an HR manager, what key HR skills you will need, the qualifications you could gain, and more.
+So, if you want to know how to become a good HR manager, here’s what you need to know before you dip your toes into the water.

 What does an HR Manager do?

 HR Managers head up the department that oversees employee relations and onboarding of new staff members.
 Should you land this role, you will likely be responsible for managing a small team of professionals.
 Your day-to-day tasks may include the following: